Frequently Asked Questions About Growth, Thyroid, and Hormone Care

 What is growth hormone deficiency?

 Growth hormone deficiency is a condition in which the body does not produce enough growth hormone for typical growth and development.
-Growth hormone deficiency is diagnosed through a comprehensive evaluation that assesses growth patterns and may include specialized testing.

 What is a growth hormone stimulation test (stim test)?